 Today, it is noted for being a great example of the Roman grid system town planning.
 It became a UNESCO World Heritage Site in 1982.

-6. "Great" Zimbabwe was Once the Zimbabwean Kingdom
+6. Great Zimbabwe was once the center of the Zimbabwean Kingdom

-Great Zimbabwe is an abandoned medieval city located in the South Eastern hills of Zimbabwe near the town of Masvingo.
+Great Zimbabwe is an abandoned medieval city located in the South Eastern hills of Zimbabwe, near the modern town of Masvingo.
 The city was the capital of the Kingdom of Zimbabwe during their Late Iron Age.

 Great Zimbabwe was abandoned after a period of decline due to issues with trade, political instability, and ultimately famine and water shortages.